 DENMARK.
 The course uses corporate strategy as a means to explore the interplay between business, government, and the individual citizen as agents for social change.

 SCANDINAVIA.
 This course takes a theoretical and practical look at why and how social innovation has flourished in Scandinavia

 DENMARK.
 This is a project-based course that further explores the concepts of corporate social responsibility (CSR) and sustainability as practiced in Denmark, regarded as one of the most progressive economies.

-DENMARK.
-This course exlores childhood in Denmark and the United States.
+SCANDINAVIA.
+This course exlores childhood in Scandinavia and the United States.

-JAPAN: Japanese language and culture study.
-Students will spend four weeks in Kanazawa studying the Japanese language in the morning and participating in cultural activities in the afternoon.
+JAPAN.
+Japanese language and culture study.
+Students will spend four weeks in Kanazawa studying Japanese in the morning and participating in cultural activities in the afternoon.

 SPAIN.
 This course offers students a unique opportunity to improve their communication skills in the Spanish language by interacting with native speakers on a daily basis and understanding some of the cultural elements that define Spanish society today.

 ARGENTINA and URUGUAY.
 Taking place in Buenos Aires, Argentina, and Montevideo, Uruguay, this course explores the ways identities emerge and transform across time.